2025/6

 • Mid Table (5): For once, Altrincham, minus a whole forward line, Tamworth whose style makes them difficult opponents, Sutton United, Solihull Moors and Yeovil Town (with investment from Dubai from a person with a Thai sounding name and backgsround in sports schools) could find themselves mid table.

 • Strugglers (9): In a bold move, it is reasonable to suggest all 4 promoted sides (Brackley Town, Scunthorpe United, Truro City and Boreham Wood) will struggle, just as in recent seasons.
-To that list, can be added relegated Morecambe, despite new ownership, and Hartlepool, still seeking new ownership, both seem to lurch from financial crisis to financial crisis amid ownership challenges and perennial strugglers Wealdstone.
+To that list, can be added perennial strugglers Wealdstone, relegated Morecambe, even if they start the season, and Hartlepool, still seeking new ownership, both seem to lurch from financial crisis to financial crisis amid ownership challenges.
 Despite the ownership issues being unresolved, in June Pools sacked Anthony Limbrick after just 4 months in charge and appointed the experienced, but oft sacked, Simon Grayson.
 Promoted a year ago, both Braintree and Boston seemed doomed early season, but both finished strongly, Boston largely due to solid teamwork and Braintree thanks to the Lisbie twins, neither of whom they will be able to call upon this season.
 Brackley, Boreham Wood, Wealdstone and Braintree might struggle the most.

 • x